 A lot of people don’t know which specific kind of body armor they should look for.
 This can end with bad choices that lead to bad results in the tactical situations they may encounter.

-There are six protection levels and classification for bulletproof body armor.
+There are four main protection levels and classification for bulletproof body armor.
 Higher levels offer better protection.

 For example, Level II will only protect you against low velocity, small caliber rounds and relate to soft body armor.
 Level IV will keep you safe from high caliber rounds and relate to hard body armor.

 In addition to bullet stopping power, you should also consider what other kinds of protection you need.
 The shape, material composition, shock distribution and blunt force trauma/backface signature will play an important role in this decision.

 Understanding the protection levels is very important when you look for the best bulletproof vest.
 It’s the most important factor, since protection is the main purpose of having a bulletproof vest.

 For this factor, you need to think more about what kinds of situations you need your vest for.

 If you’re in a survival situation and your assailant can see your body armor, he will just shoot at an unprotected part instead.
 In this scenario, the vest will be useless.

 If your tactical bulletproof vest has an odd fit or plates poke through your shirt, it becomes obvious.
 Choose a vest that is as thin as possible yet still meets the protection level you have chosen you need.